jaantollander/masters-thesis/content/20_background.md

 The *server* examines the client's message, performs the appropriate actions, and sends a response message back to the client.
 The client and server may reside in the same host computer or separate host computers connected by a network.
 They communicate with each other by some Interprocess Communication (IPC) mechanism.
-"Typically, the client application interacts with a user, while the server application provides access to some shared resource.
-Commonly, there are multiple instances of client processes communicating with one or a few instances of the server process." [@tlpi, sec.
-2]
+Usually, the client application interacts with a user, while the server application provides access to a shared resource.
+Commonly, there are multiple instances of client processes communicating with one or a few instances of the server process.

 ## Lustre parallel file system